Accelerating Clinical Progress in Fibrosis

 - Phase 2

 WNT1-inducible signaling pathway protein-1 (WISP1) is a secreted matricellular protein shown to have a relevant role in fibrosis progression, making the protein a compelling target for anti-fibrosis therapeutics.
 MTX-463 is a first-in-class human IgG1 antibody designed to neutralize the WISP1-mediated fibrotic signaling that spans several fibrotic indications, including those in the lung and liver.
-A Phase 1 clinical study was initiated in April 2024 (NCT06401213) and Phase 2 studies of MTX-463 in patients with Idiopathic Pulmonary Fibrosis (IPF) are anticipated in H1-2025.
+A Phase 2 study of MTX-463 in patients with Idiopathic Pulmonary Fibrosis (IPF) is now open and more information can be found at: wispertrial.com

 SMOC2 is a secreted matricellular protein that promotes extracellular matrix assembly, cell adhesion and fibrosis.
-In human studies across fibrotic indications, SMOC2 expression levels correlate with fibrotic disease severity.
-Murine models lacking SMOC2 are protected from fibrosis and its expression in human cellular models potentiates fibrotic markers.
-Mediar is conducting optimization of lead SMOC2 antibodies, which includes testing in preclinical mouse models.
+In human studies across fibrotic indications, SMOC2 expression levels correlate with fibrotic disease severity and/or outcomes.
+Mediar is conducting optimization of lead SMOC2 antibodies with plans to nominate a clinical candidate in 1H-2025.
+Initial indications of interest include fibrosing diseases of the kidney.